-It’s waaay easier—and much more fun—to start a new school year with a friend or two.
+It’s much easier—and far more fun—to start a new school year with friends.
+Having friends at school makes school life far more enjoyable and leave them lots of fond memories.
 To that end, here are some ways for parents to help their kids reconnect with old friends—and make some new ones.

 Start at home.

 “Making and keeping friends involves skills that are best learned at home with your family,” writes Dr. Clair McCarthy in Harvard Health.
 “Make sure that everyone in the family treats each other fairly and with kindness.”

 “Strike up conversations, ask questions of people around you,” advises McCarthy.
 “Help your child learn confidence and strategies for talking to people they don’t know.”

 One great way to get kids talking and interacting with each other—and, in turn, making friends—is through sharing a common interest or activity.